DeepRegNet/DeepReg/docs/source/docs/cli.md

 ### Output

-During the training, multiple output files are saved in the log directory `logs/log_dir` where `log_dir` is defined in arguments or a timestamp based.
-The saved files are
+During the training, multiple output files will be saved in the log directory `logs/log_dir`, where `log_dir` is specified in the arguments, otherwise a timestamped folder name will be used.
+The output files are:

-- `config.yaml`, the backup of the used configuration.
+- `config.yaml` is a backup of the used configuration.
 It can be used for prediction.
-In case of multiple configuration files, the merged configuration is saved.
+In case of multiple configuration files, a merged configuration file will be saved.
-- `train/` and `validation/`, the directories saving tensorboard logs on metrics.
+- `train/` and `validation/` are the directories that save tensorboard logs on metrics.
-- `save/`, the directory containing saved checkpoints of the network.
+- `save/` is the directory containing saved checkpoints of the trained network.

 ## Predict